induktio/thinker/Details.md

 Player automation features
 ==========================
-It is possible to instruct Thinker to automate player-owned colony pods and formers from `ALT+T` menu options.
+It is possible to instruct Thinker to automate player-owned colony pods, crawlers and formers from `ALT+T` menu options.
 There's also a separate option to set Thinker manage governors in player-owned bases.
 Normally player base governors and unit automation would be handled by the vanilla AI.

 When enabled, use `Shift+A` shortcut to automate any specific unit and it will follow the same colonization or terraforming strategy as the AI factions.
 Colony pods will attempt to travel to a suitable location autonomously and deploy a base there.
 If this is not required, the units can be moved manually as well.
 Automated formers should follow the same settings listed in the Automation Preferences dialog.
+Crawlers will usually try to convoy nutrient or mineral resources depending on the base status.

 Beware formers automated in this way **can replace any existing improvements** on the territory if Thinker calculates the replacement would increase tile production.
 A notable difference compared to the AI factions is that player-automated formers will never raise/lower terrain.
 To prevent the formers from ever replacing some specific improvements, such as bunkers, they need to be placed outside the workable base radius from any friendly base.

-Bases managed by Thinker governors will mostly follow the same options as provided in the base governor settings, with a few exceptions.
-Normal explore/build/discover/conquer priorities will have no effect on production choices and they are automatically deselected in the interface.
-Enabling either terraformers or colony pods in the governor settings will also allow governors to build crawlers since they don't have a separate option in the menu.
+Bases managed by Thinker governors will mostly follow the same options as provided in the base governor settings.
+Adjusting explore/discover/build/conquer governor priorities from the base window has the same effect compared to AIs using these choices as faction priorities.
+Enabling terraformer production in the governor settings will also allow governors to build crawlers since they don't have a separate option in the menu.

 By default Thinker governors will not attempt to start secret projects or hurry production with energy reserves, but this can be enabled from the governor settings.
-If production is hurried in a base, this will be displayed as a separate line in the message log.
+If production is hurried by the base governor, this will be displayed as a separate line in the message log.
+Normally the governor tries to keep some energy credits in reserve before attempting to hurry production.

 Map generator options